-After an exceptional 15th season in 2017 we are excited to embark on our 16th season of "educating the whole person through excellence in the sport of volleyball."
+After an exceptional 17th season in 2019 we are excited to embark on our 18th season of "educating the whole person through excellence in the sport of volleyball."
 Since our founding in October 2002 by three educators, Sam Casey Caram, Jason Curtis and Ashley Powers Halper, we have worked to realize the unique potential of youth sports participation to impact the character development of our student-athletes.
 Our 15-year journey has produced tremendous successes both on and off the courts.
-Among the most notable are our nearly 200 alumni who have made us proud with their accomplishments both academically and athletically where many completed remarkable collegiate volleyball careers.
+Among the most notable are our over 250 alumni who have made us proud with their accomplishments both academically and athletically where many completed remarkable collegiate volleyball careers.

 Organizational History/Major Accomplishments:

 - 2019 – Thirty-four (34) competitive teams, including four (4) Boys teams for the first time.
 Triangle moved into its new state-of-the-art facility at the Wake Competition Center, including eight (8) courts over 48,000 square feet.
 Triangle hosted two successful 4v4 events at the new facility, #4v4MADness for Madelyn Wilson and #NiaStrong 4v4 for Nia Kearney, and collectively raised almost $25,000 for their families.
 On court: 58 Top 10 finishes at national events, including 38 top 5 finishes; 20 Top 10’s at qualifiers including teams at the Black, Blue and White level; Three (3) USAV Open level bids – 18 Black at NEQ, 17 Black at Big South and NEQ, and 13 Black received an at-large bid; 13 Black is the first teams from the Carolinas to qualify for 13 Open.